Yuvraj Singh: 2007 World Twenty20 and vice-captaincy

 After reaching 50 from 42 balls, he added an additional 88 runs in the next 36 balls.
 He did so despite straining his back, which necessitated the use of Gautam Gambhir as a runner.
 This was followed by a score of 118 off 122 balls and bowling figures of 4/28, with all of his wickets being specialist batsmen, in the next match in Indore, earning him two consecutive man of the match awards.

-Yuvraj scored 85 not out and put on an unbroken partnership of 163 with Sachin Tendulkar to defeat England in the First Test at Chennai in December 2008.
+Singh scored 85 not out and put on an unbroken partnership of 163 with Sachin Tendulkar to defeat England in the First Test at Chennai in December 2008.
 It was the fourth highest successful run chase in history and the highest in India.

-Yuvraj scored a quick, unbeaten 54 in the second innings of the Napier Test against New Zealand to help India save the game after following on.
+Singh scored a quick, unbeaten 54 in the second innings of the Napier Test against New Zealand to help India save the game after following on.
 India preserved their series lead and went on to win the series 1–0.

-For his performances in 2008, he was named in the World ODI XI by the Cricinfo.
+For his performances in 2008, he was named in the World ODI XI by the ESPNcricinfo.

 For his performances in 2009, he was named in the World ODI XI by the ICC.

-Yuvraj was dropped from the Asia Cup following the team's return from the World Twenty20 in West Indies.
+Singh was dropped from the Asia Cup following the team's return from the World Twenty20 in West Indies.
 A drop in form, disciplinary issues and fitness were talked of as the reasons for his exclusion, but he made a return for the series against Sri Lanka.

-With Suresh Raina scoring a century on Test debut and Cheteshwar Pujara making a compelling case for higher honours with consistent first-class performances, Yuvraj was dropped from the Test squad for the two-match series against Australia.
+With Suresh Raina scoring a century on Test debut and Cheteshwar Pujara making a compelling case for higher honours with consistent first-class performances, Singh was dropped from the Test squad for the two-match series against Australia.